-For 17 years, Mr. Hackman and his students worked with Graduate Research Programs at both Southeastern Louisiana University and the School of Renewable Natural Resources at LSU on various research projects being carried out in the Southeastern Region, most notably, capturing and banding an endangered species, the beautiful Henslow’s Sparrow, in the coastal pine savannas.
-There, students were involved in helping to collect morphometric data, humanely capture a small blood sample for DNA analysis with no harm to the birds, and to outfit the birds with tiny radio transmitters for radio telemetry work which was used to determine site fidelity on these wintering birds, among other processes of the graduate level research.
+For 17 years, Mr. Hackman and his students worked with Graduate Research Programs at both Southeastern Louisiana University and the School of Renewable Natural Resources at LSU on various research projects being carried out in the Southeastern Region, most notably, capturing and banding a threatened species, the beautiful Henslow’s Sparrow, that winters in the coastal pine savannas.
+There, students were involved in helping to capture, collect morphometric data, humanely obtain a small blood sample for DNA analysis with no harm to the birds, and to outfit the birds with tiny radio transmitters for radio telemetry work which was used to determine site fidelity on these wintering birds, among other processes of the graduate level research.

 As a result of his successes in the ornithological research field, in June 2018, Mr. Hackman was honored to be a featured speaker to a group of scientists in Queensland, Australia, where he shared information on avifaunal behavior, along with research activities in Mississippi.